SublimeText/LaTeXTools/README.markdown

 The following settings are provided:

 * `cwl_list`: a list of paths to the `cwl` files
-* `cwl_completion`: when to show that cwl completion popup.
+* `command_completion`: when to show that cwl completion popup.
 The possible values are:
   - `prefixed` (default): show completions only if the current word is prefixed with `\`
   - `always`: always show cwl completions
   - `never`: never display the popup